tus/tus.io/_posts/2015-09-19-project-status.md

 uses a powerful combination of [Ansible](http://www.ansible.com/) and [Terraform](https://terraform.io/) to spin up fully functioning tus servers with a single command.
-Every bit except for the AWS & server keys are open sourced, so please reach out if you'd like to help us with our todo:
+Every bit (except for the AWS & SSH keys has) been added to the repository and is publicly available.

+Please each out if you'd like to help us:

 - [Add local Vagrant support for testing the Ansible scripts](https://github.com/tus/infra-tusd/issues/1)

 ### Adoption

-Finally, a few of the biggest names in internet have taken an interest in tus. tus will always remain open source and community owned, but we're excited that we're on the path to realizing our mission.
+Finally, a few big companies have taken an interest in tus. tus will always remain open source and community owned, but we're excited that we're on the path to realizing our mission to change how the world does file uploading.

-More announcements on this soon!
+We'll have more announcements on this soon!

-If you will be using tus, and want the world to know, please add your to this issue:
+If you (plan to) use tus in production, please add your to this issue and get your company listed on the tus.io website:

 - [Companies that (plan to) use tus](https://github.com/tus/tus.io/issues/28)